-If you’re on the quest for the best-ever homemade pizza dough (and pizza!), your search is over.
-I use some savvy tips and tricks to make a pizza crust that’s as similar to your fav wood-fired oven pizza as your gonna get at home.
+If you’re on the quest for the best homemade pizza dough recipe ever (and pizza!), your search is over.
+I use some savvy tips and tricks to make an quick and easy thin crust pizza that’s as similar to your fav wood-fired oven pizza as you’re gonna get at home.

 What’s the best flour for pizza dough?